Cliff Clavin: Creation

 The original script for the 1982 pilot, "Give Me a Ring Sometime", did not include Norm Peterson or Cliff Clavin.
 George Wendt and John Ratzenberger originally auditioned for a minor character, George, and George Wendt was hired for that role.
 George was Diane Chambers' first customer, had one line (consisting of the order, "Beer!") and was intended for only one episode.

-Since Wendt was cast as George (who evolved into Norm Peterson), Ratzenberger suggested to the producers that a know-it-all character should be added; this led to the creation of Cliff Clavin.
+Since Wendt was cast as George (who evolved into Norm Peterson), Ratzenberger suggested to the producers that a know-it-all character should be added; this led to the creation of Cliff Clavin before the pilot was filmed.
 Ratzenberger based his role on a police officer in his hometown of Bridgeport, Connecticut.
 Cliff was originally a security guard, but two days before the pilot's filming he was changed to a postman; the producers thought a postman would be more knowledgeable than a security guard.
 Ratzenberger agreed to seven episodes of the first season, but his role expanded.

 Stephen Tobolowsky told SplitSider.com that he had auditioned for Cliff.